dbpedia/databus/docs/guides/data-download-guide.md

 ```

 Per default the resulting files will be saved to `./files/` . &#x20;
+There are more options described in the [DBpedia Databus Client docu](https://dbpedia.gitbook.io/databus/v/download-client/)

 ### Technique 6: Download data using a simple bash script
 Downloading data using a bash script is maybe the most convenient way of retrieving data from the Databus.